| || |

 NEAR DEATH EXPERIENCES: After Life … What?
 A fascinating and indepth discovery of the universal characteristics of Near Death Experiences and actual NDEs, as well as worldwide philosophies and rituals connected with death and dying.
 Includes audiovisual resources and handouts.
 One session or class series up to 6 hours

 PRINCIPLES OF FENG SHUI - An overview of the development of the mystical and scientific art of Feng Shui from ancient Taoist pracice to modern practice in Chinese and Western life, architecture, and landscape.
 You will discover new ways of creating your home and surroundings with the goal of enchanced beauty, comfort, well being, and emotional and physical healthfulness.
 Class session up to 4 hours with audio/visual materials

 SILK ROAD TO SHANGHAI: ANCIENT & MODERN JEWISH COMMUNITIES OF CHINA - This enlightening lecture and audio-visual program of the Jewish presence in China over more than a millennium in communities such as Kaifeng, Shanghai, Tianjin, Harbin, and Hong Kong features photographs of Jewish China in artifacts and communities, as well as and photographs from the six Jewish Heritage Tours that Joy has led to China.
-Class session of 1.5 hours to full class of 8 hours with audio/visual materials
+Class session of 1.5 hours to full class of 10 hours

 Joy Katzen-Guthrie is creator, operator, and web master of this site.

 All site content except where otherwise noted ©1999-2017 Katzen and Guthrie Associates, Inc.

 Contact Tune-of-the-Century Music® • email@example.com